Captain Medwin set down his spoon and looked at Faolan. “Plan for what?”

 beside him, whispered, “We must go around the lookout.
 “Be very careful.
 There’ll be goblin traps in the woods and other lookouts, so stay with me and step where I do.”

-Badger appeared out of the brush and waved his nose to the north.
+Badger came back down the trail and waved his nose to the north.
 That was where the camp would be.
 Faolan moved into the woods in a slow half-circle, intending on coming back to the

 path well beyond the lookout, but shortly after turning north again he saw the smoke of a campfire rising behind the hill in front of him and stopped.
 He moved next to Gutter and whispered,